Environmental work so far

 - Low carbon parsonage development projects – new Code 6 Vicarages for St John Wembley and St Nicholas Perivale complete; Wembley awarded the then highest score ever by Building Research Establishment

-- More low carbon and ‘Passivhaus’ clergy houses completed and in the pipeline.
+- More low carbon and ‘Passivhaus’ clergy houses completed.

-- Environmental audit and upgrades to 36 Causton Street, Display Energy Certificate (Band C)
+- Environmental audit and upgrades to 36 Causton Street, Energy Performance Certificate (Band C)

 - 2012 savings target exceeded, 2020 and 2050 targets part achieved